tud-zih-energy/x86_adapt/README.md

 value: bitmask in C syntax.
 This is used to make only parts of the register available.
 //#restricted_settings
 value: available settings separated by comas, or "readonly"
-//TODO: verfeinern, im kernel modul überprüfen, bei amd
+//#reserved_settings
+value: reserved settings separated by comas
 //#processor_groups
 value: one or more processor groups delimited by ','
 ```

 The variable name (```//#name```) is optional and overrides the name defined by
 the text file.
-This variable can be used when
+This variable can be used when the same knob has different register
+locations on different processors.

 The processor groups are defined as txt files in the directory processors.
 They use the same syntax.
 The following variables are used to describe a